 Partners within South Yorkshire are working together to promote the development of new homes at scale and pace, to help meet the region's need for more homes for sale and to rent at affordable prices.

-Local Authorities in the region and SYMCA are already investing resources into social house building programmes [figures to be inserted], alongside the affordable homes being provided through Housing Association developments.
-However, affordability remains an issue, with significant shortfalls across the region.
+Local Authorities in the region and SYMCA are already investing resources into social house building programmes, alongside the affordable homes being provided through Housing Association developments.